BuckarooBanzay/pick_and_place/readme.md

 **Note**: holding the "zoom" button on place disables the replacement engine

+## Snapping to grid

+Grid-snapping can be enabled with `/pnp_snap on` while holding a place-tool.
+Disabling it can be done with `/pnp_snap off`

 # Portability

 The placement tool can be shared across worlds if the nodes are available there.